1. Early Computer Security

 - System building and tool dependencies were organized to create a secure supply chain.

-- Changes were made to the answering service, device labeling, logging, I/O daemon queueing and labeling.
+- Changes were made to the answering service, device labeling, logging, I/O daemon queueing and output labeling.

 - New Storage System features allowed specification of a mandatory access range for file system devices.

 - MITRE built an AIM test suite.